lanl/PyBNF/docs/algorithms.rst

 Algorithm
 ^^^^^^^^^
-Metropolis-Hastings Markov chain Monte Carlo (MCMC) is a Bayesian method in which points in parameter space are sampled with a frequency proportional to the probability that the parameter set is correct given the data.
-The result is a probability distribution over parameter space that expresses the likelihood of each possible parameter set.
+Metropolis-Hastings Markov chain Monte Carlo (MCMC) is a Bayesian sampling method.
+The free parameters are taken to be random variables with unknown probability distributions, and the algorithm samples points in parameter space are sampled with a frequency proportional to the probability of the parameter set given the data.
+The result is a probability distribution over parameter space that expresses the probability of each possible parameter set.
 With this algorithm, we obtain not just a point estimate of the best fit, but a means to quantify the uncertainty in each parameter value.

+When running this algorithm in PyBNF, it is assumed that the objective function is a *likelihood* function, that is, the objective function value gives the negative log probability of the data given the parameter set.
+There is a solid mathematical basis for making this assumption when the **chi-squared objective function** is used.
+It is not recommended to use this algorithm with different objective function, or an objective function that includes qualitative data.

-When running MCMC, PyBNF outputs additional files containing this probability distribution information.
+PyBNF outputs additional files containing this probability distribution information.
 The files in ``Results/Histograms/`` give histograms of the marginal probability distributions for each free parameter.
 The files ``credible##.txt`` (e.g., ``credible95.txt``) use the marginal histogram for each parameter to calculate a *credible interval* - an interval in which the parameter value is expected to fall with the specified probability (e.g. 95%).
 Finally, ``samples.txt`` contains all parameter sets sampled over the course of the fitting run, allowing the user to perform further custom analysis on the sampled probability distribution.

 Parallelization
 ^^^^^^^^^^^^^^^